GluuFederation/world-tour/wework.md

 |Jun 1 - 30|	Australia| n/a|
 |Jul 1 - 15|	South East Asia | n/a|
 |July 15 - 31|	Singapore| [Singapore](https://www.wework.com/l/singapore)|

+`*` Indicates DC will be joining us in part or in full